snhu-coders/noob_snhubot/docs/README.md

 I've used the [venv](https://docs.python.org/3/library/venv.html) module on `Windows 10` for my own development environment, but other methods like [virtualenv](https://virtualenv.pypa.io/en/latest/) should suffice.

-Once you have you're setup, simply install the `requirements.txt` file into your environment:
+Once you're setup, update your `pip` version and install the packages in the `requirements.txt` file into your environment:

 ```bash
 pip install -r requirements.txt